HollowGrimm/clicker_demo/README.md

 # clicker_demo

-This is a clicker game made with flutter and firebase.
+This is a demo for a clicker game made with flutter and firebase.